croowz/croowz.github.io/README.md

 ## Building the Site

 Currently, this is all handled by [CloudFlare Pages](https://dash.cloudflare.com/).
-The site is built and deployed automatically when changes are pushed to the `source` branch.
+The site is built and deployed automatically when changes are pushed to the `main` branch.